Posted on 2 Comments

 • We were born knowing how to eat, when to eat, how much to eat, and what to eat.
 Sometimes our thoughts get in the way of this inborn knowledge.
 But, with practice, we can reconnect with our intuitive body wisdom.

 While eating disorders are about much more than food and body size, food and body size are massive triggers for someone who has an eating disorder.
 When bodies gain weight in recovery, alarm bells ring.
 Eating disorders tell us that weight gain is very, very wrong.
-Your child will have to face weight gain in order to succeed in recovery.
+Your child will have to face weight gain to succeed in recovery.
 It’s not easy, since our society insists that weight gain is always bad.
 Be patient, and be prepared for messiness.

-These feelings not over-dramatized or exaggerated.
-Your child is truly hurting and mourning the loss of the eating disorder’s role in their life.
-The eating disorder was a valuable and important coping mechanism, and losing that coping mechanism is traumatic.
+These feelings are not over-dramatized or exaggerated.
+Your child is truly hurting and mourning the loss of the eating disorderโ€™s role in their life.
+The eating disorder was a valuable and important coping mechanism, and losing that coping mechanism is difficult.
+We can have compassion for our child’s struggles to adapt to life without an eating disorder even as we hold boundaries around eating disorder behavior.

 When the fallout comes, and it may come all day, every day for a while, take a deep breath and remember that it’s real, and it needs space.